pybricks/pybricks-micropython/doc/source/startinstall.rst

 Viewing motor and sensor values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you're not running a program, you can view motor and sensor values using the device browser, as shown below.
+When you're not running a program, you can view motor and sensor values using the device browser, as shown in :numref:`fig_devicebrowser`.

+.. _fig_devicebrowser:

 .. figure:: images/devicebrowser.png
    :width: 100 %